nnphong1904/react-native-pdftron/API.md

 ```

 #### reflowOrientation
-one of the [`Config.ReflowOrientation`](./src/Config/Config.js) constants, optional, default value is 'Horizontal'.
+one of the [`Config.ReflowOrientation`](./src/Config/Config.js) constants, optional, default value is `Config.ReflowOrientation.Horizontal`.
 Android only.

 Sets the scrolling direction of the reflow control.